 Most people need a calculator app for basic everyday tasks.
 However, if you’re an engineering student, or in a similar profession, you probably need to work with CAS calculators and graphing calculators all the time.
 Fortunately there are plenty of choices for scientific and CAS calculators for iPad as well.

 In this article, we will take a look at the best calculator apps for iPadOS.
 We will discuss both regular calculators and scientific and graphing calculators in this list.
 So you will definitely find something that suits your needs.

 PCalc is pretty much the best all-round calculator app for iPad.
 For one, it’s a free app that looks a lot like the stock calculator app on iPhones, which is great.
 Plus, it offers a truckload of features that make it pretty amazing for everyone from the regular joe to a STEM student.

 There’s also a unit conversion feature here that can convert the value on your calculator to other units of measurement if you need to.

-A bunch of the more advanced features such as Programmer mode and Multiple Line support can be unlocked with in-app purchases.
+A bunch of the more advanced features that you might need for complex calculations and maths problems, such as Programmer mode and Multiple Line support, are only available in the paid version, and can be unlocked with in-app purchases.
 However, functions like scientific notation and calculations can be easily performed within PCalc Lite without any issues.